Abeyyyyyy/single-page-html-cv/README.md

 # Single-Page HTML CV

-This project is a single-page CV created using only HTML as part of the roadmap.sh HTML beginner challenge.
+This project is a single-page CV created using only HTML as part of the roadmap.sh beginner HTML challenge.

-## 🚀 Live Demo
+## 🌐 Live Project URL
 https://username.github.io/single-page-html-cv/

 ## 📄 Features
-- Semantic HTML structure
+- Semantic HTML
-- SEO meta tags
+- SEO Meta Tags
-- Open Graph tags
+- Open Graph Tags
-- Favicon support
+- Favicon
-- Single-page layout

-## 🛠️ Technologies Used
-- HTML5

 ## ▶️ How to Run
-Open the `index.html` file in your browser.
+Open `index.html` in your browser.

-## 📚 Project Source
+## 📚 Project Reference
 https://roadmap.sh/projects/single-page-cv